austin-bagwell/austin-bagwell/README.md

 - 👋 Hi, I’m @austin-bagwell
-- 👀 I’m interested in ...
 - 🌱 I’m currently learning ...
-JavaScript, HTML, CSS
+JavaScript, Node, HTML, CSS, how to even program.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on ... literally anything that you want me to break.
+Seriously though, give me your toddler-level JavaScript/Node tidbits and I'll squish together some hacky code to try and make it do a trick or something.
-- 📫 How to reach me ...

 <!---
 austin-bagwell/austin-bagwell is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.